This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 You’ll definitely want to double-check and make sure they are safe for baby.

-I was surprised to find out some of my herbal supplements were not recommended during pregnancy.
+I was surprised to find out that some of my herbal supplements were not recommended during pregnancy.

 Download a pregnancy tracker